 East and South Asia & the Pacific

 Vidya Abhayagunawardena (Sri Lanka), Purna Shova Chitrakar (Nepal), Denise Coghlan (Cambodia), Raza Shah Khan (Pakistan), Islam Mohammadi (Afghanistan), Yeshua Moser-Puangsuwan (Myanmar/Burma), Jjuya Kim (Korea, South)

 Marija Breber (Croatia), Muteber Öğreten (Turkey), Jelena Vicentic (Serbia)

 Vida Amirmokri (Iran), Gaici Nah Bachir (Western Sahara), Aisha Saeed Nalya Mohamed (Yemen), Ayman Sorour (Algeria, Bahrain, Egypt, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabis, United Arab Emirates)

 Dahir Abdirahman (Somalia), Geoffrey Duke (South Sudan), Mamady Gassama (Senegal), Bekele Gonfa (Ethiopia), Ania Kudarewska (Angola), Francky Miantuala (Congo, Democratic Republic of), Margaret Arach Orech (Uganda), Ayman Sorour (Mauritania)

-* The Monitor gratefully acknowledges the contributions of the Mine Action Review supported and published by Norwegian People’s Aid (NPA), which conducted mine action research in 2016 and shared it with the Monitor.
+*The Monitor acknowledges the contributions of the Mine Action Review (www.mineactionreview.org), which has conducted the mine action research in 2017, including on survey and clearance, and shared all its resulting landmine and cluster munition reports with the Monitor.
 The Monitor is responsible for the findings presented online and in its print publications.